|

 You can play back the animation that has been generated by clicking on

 the Play animation button.
-Let's play around with the simulation some

 |